valory-xyz/open-autonomy/docs/index.md

 # Open Autonomy

-{{open_autonomy}} is a framework for the creation of Agent Services: off-chain services which run as a multi-agent-system (MAS) and are replicated on a consensus gadget (a sort of short-lived blockchain) while being crypto-economically secured on a public blockchain.
+{{open_autonomy}} is a framework for the creation of _agent services_: off-chain services which run as a multi-agent-system (MAS) and are replicated on a consensus gadget (a sort of short-lived blockchain) while being crypto-economically secured on a public blockchain.
 Agent services enable complex processing, take action on their own and run continuously.
 Additionally, agent services are crypto-native by construction, that is, they are decentralized, trust-minimized, transparent, and robust.

 The {{open_autonomy}} framework allows to define such services by means of _{{fsm_app}}s_.
 These dynamic, decentralized apps run inside the agents implementing the agent service, and define its business logic.
-The {{fsm_app}}'s internal state is replicated across agents automatically through the consensus gadget.

 The {{open_autonomy}} framework is realized on top of the {{open_aea}} framework, and it consists of: